MK 75 - 76mm/62 Caliber Gun

 Lightweight, fully automated, remote controlled, rapid-fire, 76mm gun mount.

-The MK 75 gun is suitable for installation on small combatants due to its light weight, and low manpower requirements.
-One gun mount is installed aboard USN frigates and larger USCG cutters.
-The MK 75 was provisionally approved for service use in September 1975.
+The Mark 75 gun is suitable for installation on small combatants due to its light weight and low manpower requirements.
+One gun mount is installed aboard medium and high endurance USCG cutters.
+The Mark 75 was provisionally approved for service use in September 1975.

 BAE Systems (The former Naval Systems Division (NSD) of FMC Corporation) and General Electric Co.
-(Ordnance Systems Division) were licensed by the gun's designer, OTO Melara of La Spezia, Italy, and competed for the right to manufacture the MK 75 in the United States.
+(Ordnance Systems Division) were licensed by the gun's designer, OTO Melara of La Spezia, Italy, and competed for the right to manufacture the Mark 75 in the United States.
 In 1975, BAE systems won the competition.
-Since 1981, all MK 75 buys have been competed between BAE systems and OTO Melara.
-The U.S. Navy is no longer acquiring MK 75 guns but has logistics support contracts with BAE systems and OTO Melara.
+Since 1981, all Mark 75 buys have been competed between BAE systems and OTO Melara.
+The U.S. Navy is no longer acquiring Mark 75 guns but has logistics support contracts with BAE systems and OTO Melara.

-The first MK 75 gun produced in the U.S. was delivered in August, 1978.
-The MK 75 gun is in the sustainment phase of the product life cycle.
-System improvements include: barrel tube upgrade, breechblock positive stops, and barrel cooling panel upgrade.
+The first Mark 75 gun produced in the U.S. was delivered in August 1978.
+The Mark 75 gun is in the sustainment phase of the product life cycle.
+System improvements include: barrel tube upgrade, breechblock positive stops and barrel cooling panel upgrade.

 |Point Of Contact|